-3.2.1 A procedure has been implemented that handles is capable of handling the common FOSS license use cases applicable to the FOSS components from which the Supplied Software release is comprised encountered by Software Staff for Supplied Software.
+3.2.1 A procedure has been implemented that handles is capable of handling the common FOSS license use cases for the FOSS components of each Supplied Software release encountered by Software Staff for Supplied Software.

 To ensure the FOSS management program is sufficiently robust to handle an organization's common FOSS license use cases as a result of that organization's business practices.
 That a procedure exists to support this activity and that the procedure is followed.